prayathnaroy/G2_Robotics/Course Report/prayathna royal.md

 # Course Report

-## Name: [Prayathna Royal]
+## Name: Prayathna Royal

-## Qualifications: [pursuing 4th year btech]
+## Qualifications: pursuing 4th year btech

-Welcome to the course report for the [Robotics Foundation Course]!
+Welcome to the course report for the Robotics Foundation Course!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project